OldRacingCars.com

 1. March 733 [13] (Leonel Friedrich): New to Brazilian driver Leonel Friedrich (Porto Alegre, Brazil) and run for him by Peter Bloore Racing in the 1973 British Formula 3 season.
 Friedrich had not sat in a single-seater racing car before, but was the 1972 1600cc class Brazilian Touring Car Champion.
 For a novice, he was impressively quick straight away, eighth fastest in practice at his first race, and finishing second four times in his first dozen F3 races.
 His March was fitted with Holbay engines except for a brief mid-season flirtation with Novamotors.
 The car was then hired to another young Brazilian Alex Dias Ribeiro, and run for him by Angeleri March Racing Brazil in two races at the very end of the season.
 Subsequent history unknown.

-6. Royale RP11 [3] (John Sheldon): New to The Chequered Flag for Ian Ashley in British F3 in 1972.
+7. Royale RP11 [3] (John Sheldon): New to The Chequered Flag for Ian Ashley in British F3 in 1972.
 The team were a frequent non-arrival from July onwards, even when Brian McGuire replaced Ian Ashley as the nominated driver.
 Sold to John Sheldon (Surbiton, Surrey) for 1973 and raced in the British F3 series.
 Last seen at Mallory Park in August 1973.
+Bought from Sheldon by Ken Davies (Kittle, Swansea, South Wales) with two Vegantune twin cam engines, and used by him in the 1600cc class of hillclimbs and sprints in 1974.
+Then sold to Kaj Madsen (Denmark) for Jan K Pedersen to race in F3 in 1975 and 1976.
+At some point the car returned to England and was offered by Roger Orgee (Bristol) to Ken Davies, in case he wanted to buy it back.
 Subsequent history unknown.

-9. Royale RP11A [6] (Val Musetti): New factory car for Tom Pryce to drive, replacing the one wrecked at the 1972 Monaco GP F3 race.
+10. Royale RP11A [RP11-6] (Val Musetti): New factory car for Tom Pryce to drive, replacing the one wrecked at the 1972 Monaco GP F3 race.
 To Reystan Racing for 1973 for Andy Sutcliffe to drive, but Sutcliffe left the team in April, and his seat was taken over by Val Musetti, who had written off his own RP11 in testing.
 Raced by Musetti through to the end of the season.
-Converted to Formula Atlantic specification for 1974 and raced by Musetti in the British championship up to May.
-Sold later in the year to Mike Franey and raced in libre racing.
-Raced by Franey in a couple of British Formula Atlantic races in 1975.
-Subsequent history unknown.
+Converted to Formula Atlantic specification for 1974 with Wood and Nicholson BDA engines and raced by Musetti in the British championship up to May.
+Sold later in the year to Mike Franey (London) and raced in libre racing with a Nicholson BDA.
+Raced by Franey in a couple of British Formula Atlantic races in early 1975 with a Gray BDA.
+He then acquired a much newer Chevron B27 and the subsequent history of the Royale is unknown.

 Sources